DmitryGubanov/portfolio-backtester/README.md

 # Current work in progress

-Short-term (v3.0, trades based on indicators & dynamic portfolios):
+Short-term (v3.0, trades based on indicators):

+o create shell for Brain class, a class dedicated to making decisions based on strategies
+o hardcode a basic strategy into brain (assesses market daily, provides ratios to Trader)
+o probably need to refactor Trader by moving rebalancing into Brain
+o program Brain to handle strategies based on different indicators and periods
+o implement a way to read strategies from file in DataManager

 Long-term:

 o interface (e.g. web)
-o trades based on indicators
 o dynamic portfolio ratios depending on conditions
 o benchmarks
 o reimplement withdrawals